GregorSuperSamsa/qudev/README.md

 # QUdev

 Qt wrapper around the linux libudev library.
-Used for monitoring and enumerating of tty devices
+Used for monitoring and enumerating of tty devices.

 ### Compiling

 Add to your .pro file:
 ```
-*LIBS += -ludev
+LIBS += -ludev
 ```

 ### Usage